-When giving cut flowers as Valentine gifts, the discriminating shopper adheres to a time-honored formula that takes into account rose color meanings.
+When giving cut flowers as gifts for Valentine's Day or other occasions, the discriminating shopper sticks to a time-honored formula that takes into account rose color meanings.
 The formula matches a flower's color to its intended meaning as a gift.
-The language of flowers (so-called "floriography") extends beyond roses, but we probably invest the most time and money in giving the latter -- so you might as well take your game to the next level by knowing the various rose colors mean.
+The language of flowers (so-called "floriography") extends beyond roses, but we probably invest the most time and money in giving the latter, so you might as well take your game to the next level by knowing what the various rose colors mean.

 Valentine's Day is primarily a lovers' holiday, and red is traditionally reserved for lovers.
 Red enjoys an iconic status, even though other colors have their place on the holiday.
-Our close family members may also be treated to red posies for Valentine's Day (because a secondary meaning of red is respect), but we avoid this color choice for friends on Valentine's Day -- that would simply convey the wrong meaning.
-The following are the meanings traditionally ascribed to the most popular roses, according to colors; use this list as a guide when selecting your Valentine's Day gift:
+Our close family members may also be treated to red posies for Valentine's Day (because a secondary meaning of red is respect), but we avoid this color choice for friends on Valentine's Day: That would simply convey the wrong meaning.
+The following are the meanings traditionally ascribed to the most popular roses, according to colors:

-- Purple, coral and orange challenge red as the main color for Valentine's Day.
-The rose color meanings for these three are as follows:
+- Purple, coral, and orange each challenge red as the main color for Valentine's Day.
+The rose color meanings of these three (and closely related colors) are as follows:

 - The specific purpose of purple is to signify that the giver has fallen in love with the recipient at first sight.
-The same message can be sent based on the number of roses that you give; specifically, giving a solitary red rose symbolizes love at first sight.
+The same message can be sent based on the number of roses that you give: Giving a solitary red rose symbolizes love at first sight.

 - Meanwhile, coral signals desire.

-- And orange, along with apricot, connotes enthusiasm.
+- And orange, along with salmon and apricot, connotes enthusiasm, energy, excitement, and desire.
 Peach is more ambiguous, as it can signify sympathy, fascination, or gratitude.

 - Peach and apricot are pretty close color-wise, so do not rely on these colors, alone to convey your intended message.
 Supplement such a gift with a well-crafted note on a card.
 Both the giver and the recipient would have to be pretty astute about colors in order for the meaning of peach or apricot to be conveyed effectively.